 The Officers’ Association (OA) as data controller will collect, use and store (‘process’)your information in accordance with the General Data Protection Regulation (GDPR) 2016/679 and any relevant UK legislation.
-If you have any queries, about any of the information below, please contact the Data Protection Officer Susie Bamforth on 07783 169718, or email@example.com
+If you have any queries, about any of the information below, please contact the Data Protection Officer Susie Bamforth on 0207 808 4181, or firstname.lastname@example.org

-- Religion; we ask for this because there are some funds which are only available to people of certain religions.
+• Religion; we ask for this because there are some funds which are only available to people of certain religions.

-- Health information; this helps to give a full picture of your situation and needs.
+• Health information; this helps to give a full picture of your situation and needs.

-- If relevant, criminal convictions; so that we can fully assess your circumstances.
+• If relevant, criminal convictions; so that we can fully assess your circumstances.

 We need your consent to process this type of information; you do not have to give the information but if you do not, it may affect how we can help you.
 You can withdraw your consent at any time.
-The information you provide will only be used for purpose of providing assistance to you.
+The information you provide will only be used for the purpose of providing assistance to you.

 Keeping your data